Switch to the app and book faster and easier!

 Meals

-Breakfast (Breakfast at Cafe de las Sonrisas, a cafe run by deaf workers)
+Breakfast (Breakfast at Cafe de las Sonrisas, a cafe run by people who are hard of hearing)

 Included Activities